Meteor-Community-Packages/stratosphere/README.md

-# V1.0.0-beta1
+# V1.0.0-rc1

 # THIS IS A WIP
 Working so far, with changes to the auth-client of meteor-tool:

 * Synchronization with upstream server
 * Synchronization with meteor-tool
-* Publishing and unpublishing of packages, versions, builds, metadata changes
+* Publishing and unpublishing of packages, versions, release tracks, release versions, builds, metadata changes
 * Uploading and downloading of files
-* Some fo the admin commands
+* Some of the admin commands

 Next thing to figure out is how to handle logins from Meteor tool